IntAlert/CommonPlace/README.md

 # CommonPlace
-The CommonPlace app allows users to find events going on in their local communities.
+The CommonPlace app allows users to find events happening in their local area.